onetwothreeanna/plotholes-api/README.md

 https://medium.com/@imranhsayed/simple-react-js-pagination-using-react-hooks-e58463ed191

-Backend ToDos Left:
+ToDos Left:

 - 2 remaining bugs (noted by TODOs in app.py) - adding a unique ID when creating, and Delete not working for Index numbers greater than 9(??)
 - Unit / Integration tests (Sometimes I like to use TDD but didn't want to use time to learn it in Python for this, and code coverage is important to me)
 - Refactoring so data handling is less clunky (use Models instead)

-Frontend ToDos Left:

 - Filter by all columns
 - Snackbar with confirmation and error messages
 - More dynamic UI to accomodate large blocks of text
+- Deploy stack to Heroku or using Docker/Blue Ocean

 Quick Demo screen recording of the app running locally: https://www.youtube.com/watch?v=4gdXFmip0N0